ARTISTS OF COLOR

 Robert S. Duncanson

-Of African American and Scotch Canadian descent, Duncanson was light skinned and often passed as white.
-Colorism, as well as his choice to paint landscapes (popular at that time), allowed him greater access to exhibitions and sales and made him one of the most successful African American painters of his day.
+Of African American and Scotch Canadian descent, Duncanson, who worked in Cincinnati and Detroit, was light skinned and often “passed” as white.
+Colorism, as well as his choice to paint landscapes (popular at that time), allowed him greater access to exhibitions and sales, making him one of the most successful African American painters of his day.

-Using old black and white photographs of anonymous sitters, Whitfield Lovell pays tribute to his African American ancestors.
+Using old black and white photographs of anonymous subjects, New York artist Whitfield Lovell pays tribute to his African American ancestors.
 Lovell found a picture of the woman in this artwork at a flea market.
-The objects in the jars on the shelf below, such as coins from the year Dr. King was assassinated and locks of black hair, are signifiers of events in the artist’s life and of cultural experiences shared by many African Americans.
+Although not known by the artist, the woman represents the many female ancestors whose strength and vision nurtured future generations.
+The objects in the jars on the shelf below, such as locks of Black hair and coins from the year Dr. Martin Luther King Jr. was assassinated, are signifiers of events in the artist’s life and of cultural experiences shared by many African Americans.

 ADDITIONAL WORKS ON VIEW